xmxv/Rust-recoil-macro-AK-/README.md

 Set in game Sensitivity to .8 or .7, whichever works best and FOV to 90.
 Change them as you please until you get a smoother spray.
-This won't fully eliminate recoil but if you can control what's left over, you'll do just fine.
+This won't fully eliminate recoil but will make it super minimal and very easily controllable.

+Goodluck and Have fun!